web

 • Your institution shares its Static Public IP(s) with TGL.

-• TGL approves those IPs in the system.
+• TGL approves those IPs in our system.

 • Anyone browsing from those IPs is instantly recognised and granted access.